Undeclared North Korea: The Sakkanmol Missile Operating Base

 Sakkanmol Missile Operating Base

 Located within the Tactical Belt in North Hwanghae province, 85 km north of the DMZ and 135 km northwest of Seoul, the capital of South Korea, is the Sakkanmol missile operating base (38.584698° 126.107945°).2 Although occasionally and incorrectly referred to as an “underground missile storage” facility, it is a forward Hwasong-5/-6 missile operating base subordinate to the Strategic Force of the Korean People’s Army (KPA), which is responsible for all ballistic missile units.3 The base is located near the point where the three counties of Pongsan, Sohung, and Yontan in North Hwanghae province meet.
 Disambiguation of references to reported missile bases in these counties indicates that they are actually referring to the Sakkanmol missile operating base.
-This is likely true for references to a missile base at Togol, 9.5 km to the northeast, and may also be true for a reported ballistic missile unit in the Sariwon area, 31 km to the west.4
+This is likely true for references to a missile base at Togol, 9.5 km to the northeast (as opposed to To-gol 47 kilometers to the east), and may also be true for a reported ballistic missile unit in the Sariwon area, 31 km to the west.4

 First phase construction of the Sakkanmol base began sometime between 1991 and 1993 using specialized engineering troops from KPA Unit No. 583 (the cover designator of the Military Construction Bureau).5 This initial phase of construction included the excavation of seven underground facilities and a drive-through missile support facility and the construction of a small number of barracks and support structures.
-The first phase was likely partially completed by September 1999 when it was reported that “27 (Scud missiles) were deployed to the Togol area (Sakkanmol) of North Hwanghae to form a missile regiment.”6
+The first phase was likely partially completed by September 1999.6

 Reports from the following month suggest that Hwasong-6 missiles were planned for deployment at Sakkanmol and other Tactical Belt ballistic missile operating bases.7 Other reports from 1999 state that “North Korea is building underground launch pads and tunnels” at Sakkanmol; however, there is no evidence of this in any commercial satellite imagery and it is likely a mistaken description of the underground facilities at the base.8 In early 2001, the base was reportedly 90 percent completed and its final completion was anticipated by the end of the year.9